Kenneth M. Roberts

 Roberts Kenneth

-Ken Roberts, chair of Venable’s Construction Law Group, concentrates his practice on helping owners and owners’ teams keep large capital improvement projects on budget and on schedule.
-Ken has worked on $45 billion worth of projects with no litigation, partnering with owners’ teams on a daily basis to resolve project issues at the business table rather than in the courtroom.
-He provides project oversight to both corporate boards and government entities.
+Ken Roberts, chair of Venable’s Construction Law Group, concentrates his practice on representing owners and assisting owners’ teams on large capital improvement projects to bring the projects in as close to budget and schedule as possible.
+Ken has worked on $45 billion worth of projects with no litigation.
+He works with owners’ teams on a daily basis to resolve project issues at the business table and not in the courtroom.
+On a regular basis, Ken provides oversight (i.e., where a project is on budget and schedule) to both corporate boards and government entities.
 Ken is one of the few attorneys in the country who has provided construction prudency testimony to multiple government agencies.

 Procurement/Contract Negotiation

-By combining his skills as a litigator/advocate with his transactional experience, Ken provides clients with a set of unique services designed to suit their business needs.
+By combining his skills as a litigator and advocate with his transactional experience, Ken provides clients with a set of unique services designed to suit their business needs.
 He has authored the standard forms for service and commercial contracts utilized by numerous companies and has advised owners during contract negotiations and major procurements.
-He and his team have negotiated more than $40 billion in major procurement contracts over the past several years.
+He and his team have negotiated more than $60 billion in major procurement contracts over the past several years.

 Ken has an extensive background in representing owners, contractors, and architect/engineers in complex, multifaceted disputes involving delays, disruption, and loss of efficiency; breaches of contracts for performance, scope of work, and payment; and complex multi-party insurance coverage issues.
 He has acted as the sole facilitator for and sat on and chaired numerous dispute resolution boards involving projects ranging in size up to $2 billion.